Our use of Cookies

 How do I obtain a phytosanitary certificate for export to the EU?

 You should contact your local plant health inspector to determine the plant health requirements for the goods that you are exporting.
-For regulated plants and plant products, you will need to have registered via the current IT system eDomero.
+For regulated plants and plant products, you will need to have registered via the IT system PHES.

-Information can be found on the GOV.UK on how to register for eDomero.
+Information can be found on the GOV.UK on how to register for PHES.

 What documentation will be required for export applications?